g1mughal/Consider-It/Readme.md

 unsupervised learning (which word is belongs to which categories based on no labels). please follow the code for more detail.
 Data description
-which file
-which column selected
-why selected those columns
+the file that i choose is
-there are two main columns are text in project

-based output can be found in ROOT_DIR\src\output in the form of HTML display and also in CSV(contain preprossessed column which consist of important word for each prject) and wc.png(as a tag could PNG file output)
+project.CSV and after choosing i pick 2 columns from this file 1st is called title and 2nd is objecties because these are the full of text after worked on these files i got the expectional output: text based output can be found in ROOT_DIR\src\output in the form of HTML display and also in CSV(contain preprossessed column which consist of important word for each prject) and wc.png(as a tag could PNG file output)
 ## UML Diagram

 There are three files which consist of different classes for more detail please follow the below diagram